SciTools/iris/docs/iris/src/whitepapers/um_files_loading.rst

     always 1st Jan 1970 (times before this are represented as negative values).

 The units.calendar property of time coordinates is set from the lowest decimal digit of LBTIM, known as LBTIM.IC.
-Note that the meanings of non-gregorian calendars (e.g. 360-day 'model' calendar) are defined in CF, not udunits.
+Note that the non-gregorian calendars (e.g.
+360-day 'model' calendar) are defined in CF, not udunits.

 There are a number of different time encoding methods used in UM data, but the important distinctions are controlled by the next-to-lowest decimal digit of